MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database.md

 ms.custom: ""
 ---

-# Configure a Remote SQL Server or PostgreSQL Database
+# Configuring a Remote SQL Server or PostgreSQL Database

+**Applies to:  Microsoft R Server 9.0.1**

 The operationalization feature for R Server installs and uses a local SQLite database by default.
 Later, you can update the configuration to use another database.
 This is particularly useful when you want to use a remote database or when you have multiple web nodes.